jaden-stanford/cleanenergyvaclone.github.io/timeline.markdown

 <br/>

 _**July 5, 2020**_.
-The 4 major energy companies involved in planning for the Atlantic Coast Pipeline decide to [cancel the project](https://www.nytimes.com/2020/07/05/business/atlantic-coast-pipeline-cancel-dominion-energy-berkshire-hathaway.html) ,originally proposed 6 years ago.
+The 4 major energy companies involved in planning for the Atlantic Coast Pipeline decide to [cancel the project](https://www.nytimes.com/2020/07/05/business/atlantic-coast-pipeline-cancel-dominion-energy-berkshire-hathaway.html), originally proposed 6 years ago.
 This was due to increased delays for the construction of the pipeline, caused by legal uncertainties and increasing costs.
 This comes as a relief to many communities that would've been negatively affected, as well as to environmentalists concerned about the impact on the natural areas surrounding the pipeline's proposed path.

 * * *
 <br/>